Contact Us

 • Engage in critical explorations of themselves, others, and the wider world.

-• Admissions Requirements
+• Admissions & Tuition

-A note for our international applicants regarding our Teacher Residency Programs offered through the New York State Department of Labor Empire State Teacher Residency Program.
+A note for our international applicants regarding our Teacher Residency Programs offered through the New York State Department of Labor Empire State Teacher Residency Program:

-• If you are a student intending to applying with an F-1 Visa: F-1 Visa recipients must promise to work in New York State for two years in a teacher capacity post graduation.
+• If you are a student intending to enroll with an F-1 Visa: F-1 Visa recipients must promise to work in New York State for two years in a teacher capacity post graduation.
 Therefore, international students on F-1 Visas are unfortunately ineligible for our residency programs because they do not have immigration status to remain in the USA and work for more than one year following their graduation.
 A non-STEM degree F-1 Visa student is limited to one year of post-graduate work experience (also referred to as twelve month post completion Optional Practical Training or OPT).

 • If you are a student who would apply as a DACA recipient: DACA recipients are eligible to participate in the Empire State Teacher Residency Program, as long as they represent that they intend to work in New York State in the required teacher capacity for two years.

-• Supervised Fieldwork/Advisement
+• Supervised Fieldwork

 Supervised fieldwork/advisement lies at the heart of a Bank Street education.
 Through sustained experiences in the field, supervision from core faculty, and close collaboration with peers, our graduate students develop the ability to connect theory to practice and to reflect deeply on their own growth as educators.
 In this program, you will: